softwareQinc/nvim-sq/README.md

 ---

-## Programming languages support
+## Programming languages

-This Neovim configuration comes out of the box with LSP (and often DAP) support for a whole bunch of programming/scripting/markup languages, including (but not restricted to) mainstream ones such as C, C++, Python, Go, Rust, Markdown, LaTeX etc. Below we list potential issues that you may encounter for some specific languages.
+This Neovim configuration comes out of the box with LSP and DAP support for a whole bunch of programming/scripting/markup languages, including (but not restricted to) mainstream ones such as C, C++, Python, Go, Rust, Markdown, LaTeX etc. Below we list potential issues that you may encounter for some specific languages.